Use a Member of the Association of Uganda Tour Operators

 Due to an increase of Tourism in Uganda some Criminals are trying to Cash in on it – Most Tour Operators are dedicated men and women who will make your time in Uganda a most wonderful Experience

 Mushra Travel claimed on their Website to be a member of AUTO.
 However, when you go to the Association of Uganda Tour Operators Membership Page will find no Mushra Travel Agency listed.

-This is not uncommon, many tour operators in Uganda claim to be part of AUTO where they are approved by the Uganda Tourism Board.
+This is not uncommon; many tour operators in Uganda claim to be part of AUTO where the Uganda Tourism Board approves them.
 There are 1,000 Tour Operators according to a recent article in the Daily Monitor, many of them are Briefcase Tour Operators.
 Mushra Travel had a new Fancy Office in Kampala.

 They had a fancy, if not somewhat pushy website, they offered tours across a large portion of the African Continent, were not a member of the Association of Uganda Tour Operators but pretended to be on their site.

 The question his arrest brings is what about any of their clients arriving this week or next in Uganda.
 What will happen to them?

 The Reality for most – You want to know that you are choosing a company who will not only do what they say they’ll do, but do it as well and implement the safari as per the Itinerary agreed upon using the vehicle, lodges, activities as indicated, no substitutions without informing you so that they are no surprises for you.